TechJunkie is a BOX20 Media Company

 Having been in the era of “peak TV” for what seems like a full decade now, it can be difficult to manage all the shows you’re “supposed” to keep up with in the cultural zeitgeist.
 There are plenty of critically-acclaimed shows that tell dark tales, human stories that make you think and make you question your own personal actions, whether it be in the mundane or in the extraordinary.
 That kind of television can be deeply compelling, and indeed, it’s always a good idea to use art to challenge the way you think about the world.
 That said, sometimes you get home from a long day of work with one thought on your mind: relaxation.
 Sometimes dark storytelling simply isn’t what you’re looking for on a Tuesday night after your boss had you stay late at work.
 You need something easy on the mind, something to unwind with to end your day.

 Being a pro athlete didn’t pan out for Colt.
 Now he’s helping his dad and brother keep the family ranch afloat, and figuring out how he fits into the family.
 With a heavyweight cast including Ashton Kutcher, Sam Elliott, and Debra Winger, The Ranch has gained a reputation for sensitivity and strong performances, as well as a focus on red-state situational comedy.
 This also marks the second time Kutcher and Danny Masterson have shared the screen together, following their performances as Kelso and Hyde on That 70’s Show.
-The Ranch has aired two full seasons, with part one of season three—featuring the departure of Danny Masterson—premiered in June.
-The show was renewed for a fourth season.
+All four seasons—split into two parts each—are now streaming.

 One of quite a few shows picked up by Netflix for international distribution, only to be billed as a Netflix original, Crashing is a comedy-drama from Britain that follows the lives of four twenty-somethings in England, living together as property guardians in an unused hospital, affording cheaper rent by promising to keep the building safe and following certain guidelines brought on by their agreement.
 The show was originally conceived as two plays by creator Phoebe Waller-Bridge, who also stars in the show as Lulu, and ran for six episodes in 2016 before being brought to Netflix later that year in the United States.
 Waller-Bridge has since moved onto creating and starring in Fleabag for Amazon, and considering that show is in the middle of production on a planned second season, we wouldn’t expect Crashing to come back anytime soon.
 The show should also not be confused with the US-based show of the same name, which airs on HBO and stars Pete Holmes.